appcues/exconstructor/README.md

 ExConstructor is an Elixir library which makes it easy to instantiate structs from external data, such as that emitted by a JSON parser.

-ExConstructor provides a `define_constructor` macro which can be invoked from a struct module.
+Simply call `use ExConstructor` after a `defstruct` statement to inject a constructor function into the module.
 The generated constructor, called `new` by default, handles map-vs-keyword-list, string-vs-atom, and camelCase-vs-under_score input data issues automatically, DRYing up your code and letting you move on to the interesting parts of your program.